24/7(239) 526-873324/7

 By Korey Sharp-Paar · Founder, FastUCR Filing

-Every UCR filing names a base state — the participating state that receives and administers the registration.
-The base state does not change the fee; it just determines which state's UCR administrator processes your record.
+Every UCR filing names a base state— the participating state that receives and administers the registration.
+The base state does not change the fee; it just determines which state's Unified Carrier Registration administrator processes your record.
 Choosing a base state is straightforward if you are in one of the 41 participating states, and slightly more involved if you are not.
+Browse state-specific UCR pages for jurisdiction-level filing notes.

 Participating vs. Non-Participating States